lucidrains/x-transformers/README.md

 Update: I have discovered a way to remove the learned temperature altogether, by grouping the feature dimension and doing l2-normalization on each group.
 This allows the queries and keys to have a similarity that is upper bounded by the number of groups.
 A group size of 8 or 16 was sufficient in my tests.
 Decided to name this technique "Grouped QK Normalization".
 The drawback is that I believe an attention head dimension 32 is too small to use this tactic (a dimension often used in vision)

+Update 2: Tero Karras has successfully used cosine sim attention in <a href="https://arxiv.org/abs/2312.02696">a new paper</a>.

 You can use it as follows

 ```python